TryGhost/Ghost/README.md

 ## Reporting Bugs and Contributing Code

 Want to report a bug, request a feature, or help us build Ghost?
-Check out our in dept guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
+Check out our in depth guide to [Contributing to Ghost](https://github.com/TryGhost/Ghost/blob/master/CONTRIBUTING.md).
 We need all the help we can get!

 ## Community